-- 1. All staff including the Sr. Director, Child Development Specials, and Sr. Child Development Teachers are required to complete twenty one (21) professional development hours per year.
-This includes many different facets including book studies, articles, collaboration with peers as well as our formal training hour sessions.
-Professional development is linked back to goals set in individual learning plans. - 2.
-Child Care Assistants must complete a minimum of 12 hours of professional development a year.
-Emerging practice at Berkley is to require 15 hours. - 3.
-Faculty, staff, and child care assistants may occasionally have trainings that fall on Saturdays and or in the evenings.
+- 1. All staff and administration respects and follows NAEYC's Code of Ethical Procedures: Conduct found at http://departments.weber.edu/chfam/2610/code.pdf - 2.
+All staff including the Sr. Director, Child Development Specials, and Sr. Child Development Teachers are required to complete twelve (12) professional development hours per year as required by the state licensing.
+With our professional development days, we exceed the requirement.
+As a community of practice, this includes many different facets including book studies, articles, collaboration with peers, participating in staff meetings. as well as our formal training hour sessions.
+Professional development is linked back to goals set in individual learning plans. - 3.
+Child Care Aids must also complete a minimum of 12 hours of professional development a year. - 4.
+Staff may occasionally have trainings that fall on Saturdays and or in the evenings.
 This is standard for our field in order to maintain appropriate ratios during school hours.
 This is particularly true for part time staff.
-Hourly employees do clock in for training hours.
-An example of this is attending a Saturday conference or going to Conference on the Young Years in Osage Beach. - 4.
-Participates in staff meetings and department meetings. - 5.
-Is punctual and does not have excessive absences. - 6.
-Is a member of a professional early childhood organization.
-Berkley pays for Sr. Child Development Teachers to be a member of the National Association for the Education of Young Children. - 7.
-Follows through with curriculum planning and instructional support.
+Hourly employees do clock in for training hours. - 5.
+Follows through with curriculum planning and instructional support. - 6.
+Sr. Child Development Teachers share educational information with families such as journals and articles outlining care and education in a developmentally appropriate program.
+Berkley has a membership to NAEYC and receives their professional journal.
+This is a wonderful resource for teachers and families. - 7.
+Sr. Child Development Teachers takes an active role in committee work at Berkley.

-- 8. Sr. Child Development Teachers share educational information with families such as journals and articles outlining care and education in a developmentally appropriate program. - 9.
-Sr. Child Development Teachers takes an active role in committee work at Berkley. - 10.
-All staff and administration respects and follows NAEYC's Code of Ethical Conduct found at http://departments.weber.edu/chfam/2610/code.pdf
+Confidentiality

-Confidentiality Accreditation Standard 6.
+Accreditation Standard 6.
 B. 2